utdata/icj-class/css/css-in-class.md

 ![3-browser-reset-ex](../images/3-browser-reset-ex.png)

 There is way to deal with this called CSS reset.
-The concept is the first styles you set is to zero out all margins, paddings and text sizes so you have a zero base to work from in a relative since.
+The concept is to zero out all margins, paddings and text sizes so you have a zero base to work from before applying new styles.
 The version that we will use is from HTML5Doctor, and you can [read about it here](http://html5doctor.com/html-5-reset-stylesheet/.

 So, let's do it:

 - In your repo, create a new blank file called `reset.css` and then populate it with the contents of the [HTMLDocter reset](https://github.com/richclark/HTML5resetCSS/blob/master/reset.css) file.
+(You might use the `touch` command to do this, or File > New File in VS Code.)
 - We need to add a link in our stylesheet to the reset stylesheet.
 Put this before the closing `</head>` tag.

 ```html
   <link rel="stylesheet" type="text/css" href="reset.css">
 ```

-The attributes of the are common sense.
+The [link](https://www.w3schools.com/tags/tag_link.asp) tag basically connects to files together.
 I'll be honest ...
 I never remember how to write it ...
 I just look it up when I need it.

 Refresh your page and watch your something-kinda-special turn in to muck.

 ## Relative font sizing

-If you've worked with any HTML font sizing in the past, you might be familiar with setting the size of thins in pixels, or `px`.
+If you've worked with any HTML font sizing in the past, you might be familiar with setting the size of things in pixels, or `px`.
 When you do that, a user can't increase the size of text in their browse, something a lot of old folks do, present company included.

 So there is a way to handle that by setting a base size for fonts, and then making everything else relative to that size.
-[There is more to it that that](https://www.njimedia.com/how-i-met-the-old-fashioned-way-of-setting-font-sizes/), but know our next move is to set the base font at 62.5%, which is takes the normally-default 16px font and makes the base 10px.
+[There is more to it that that](https://www.njimedia.com/how-i-met-the-old-fashioned-way-of-setting-font-sizes/), but know our next move is to set the base font at 62.5%, which will make the normally-default 16px font and makes the base 10px.
 This allows us to then use a relative measure called a `rem` where `2.4rem` is based 24px for a normally-sized browser.

-## Create site style file, set body defaults
+## Create a site style file, set body defaults

 - Create a new file and call it `recipe.css`.
 - Now, in your `recipe.html` file, add a `<link>` tag to that that css file after the `reset.css` link.